mikeizbicki/cmc-csci145-math166/project/README.md

 1. Dataset: A 1-2 paragraph description of the dataset you will use.
 Be sure to include information about how you will collect the data, and why the dataset will be appropriate for answering your research question.

 1. Publication venues: A list of at least 5 social media communities that you believe will be interested in the results of your project, along with a 1 sentence description about why.
 Examples include subreddits, websites like hacker news, and communities on twitter.

+For the oral component,
+each team will explain to the rest of the class the goals of their project.
+This explanation should be about 1 minute.

 ### Checkup